wp-plugins/nextgen-facebook/readme.txt

 On the Open Graph+ Advanced settings page, you can uncheck the 'Apply Content Filters' and 'Apply Excerpt Filters' to see if your problem is related to a WordPress filter hook.
 If unchecking these options fixes your problem, you should determine which filter is at fault and report the issue with the theme and/or plugin author.
 Using the WordPress `apply_filters()` function more than once should not break a theme and/or plugin.

-If you have the Pro version, instead of disabling the use of content / excerpt filters, you can enter a custom 'Default Description' in the Custom Settings metabox, located on most Pages and Posts.
+As an alternative to disabling content / excerpt filters, you can also use a custom 'Default Description' in the Custom Settings metabox located on most Pages and Posts.
 NGFB Open Graph+ will then use the custom description instead of applying filters to generate a description from the content.

 = Debug and Error Messages =

-Turning on the WordPress debug log can be highly illuminating -- your theme templates and/or plugins may be generating many errors, which you would never see unless you turn on the WordPress debug log.
+Turning on the WordPress debug log can be highly illuminating -- your theme and plugins may be generating many errors, which you would never see unless you turn on the WordPress debug log.
 To enable the WordPress debug log, without displaying the errors to your visitors, add the following to your `wp-config.php` file.

 `
 define('WP_DEBUG', true);